MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/auth-classes.md

  To customize a class, you can extend it by adding new properties to the existing class definition.
 The new properties will now be included in all the instances of that class that already exist, and in any new instances that will be created.
 An abstract class can't be extended.

 ### Relationships
  *Relationships* are defined between classes to indicate an association between a particular instance of one class and the particular instance of another.
-There are three types of relationships, and they are detailed in the following sections:
+There are three types of relationships, and they're detailed in the following sections:

 - Hosting relationship